robdodson/robdodson.github.com/source/_posts/2012-08-16-javascript-design-patterns-observer.markdown

 nameFunc(); // outputs: 'My Awesome Widget!'
 ```

 Calling `Function.bind` will actually create a closure preserving whatever scope we've passed in.
 It returns a clone of our original function but this time it is bound to a particular context.
 In the above example it's bound to the `widget` object.
 While it's cleaner than our original closure example we're still in a dilemma because we want `sayName` to ALWAYS be called in the context of `widget`.
 How about something like this instead: `widget.sayName = widget.sayName.bind(widget);` Hey, now we're talking!
 By overwriting our function and binding it to our `widget` object we've gotten very close to how classical languages like Java and Actionscript handle scope!
 This means it's easy to both subscribe and unsubscribe our method, safe in the knowledge that it will always use the proper scope.
-If you're lazy (like me) take some time to research Underscore.js (needs link!) which provides both bind (link) and bindAll (link) functions to ease the process of connecting your methods to their parent objects.
+If you're lazy (like me) take some time to research [Underscore.js](http://underscorejs.org/) which provides both [bind](http://underscorejs.org/#bind) and [bindAll](http://underscorejs.org/#bindAll) functions to ease the process of connecting your methods to their parent objects.

 I'll save you the speech on treating JavaScript like other languages except to say anytime you're writing code to make one language act like another you should obviously research whether that's the best course of action or not.
 In my experience I've found that binding observers can make writing event listeners much cleaner but your mileage may vary and comments/feedback are always welcome :D

+Also if you want to read more on `Function.bind` you can do so [here on MDN.](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/bind)

 ## The Push and Pull Model